Higher Extensions of Lie Algebroids: Preliminaries

-to such that the induced map $f^*: C(A') \to C(A)$ is a morphism (isomorphism) of NQ manifold. \end{defi} \begin{remark} First of all, when $n=1$ this coincides with the usual definition of Lie algebroid morphism (see e.g. \cite{MK2}) in terms of vector bundles, anchors and brackets, which is not as easy as one might think.
-Thus, we do not expect it to be easy to express a morphism of Lie $n$-algebroids in terms of vector bundles, anchors and brackets.
-However, in the case when the $\huaA$ and $\huaA'$ share the same base and the base morphism is an isomorphism, a graded vector bundle morphism $f$ is a Lie $n$-algebroid morphism if and only if $f$ preserves the anchors and $f$ induces an $L_\infty$-morphisms on the sections of $\huaA$ and $\huaA'$.
-Notice that this imply that $f$ preserves the brackets only in an $L_\infty$-fashion, for example when $n=2$, we have
+\begin{remark} First of all, when $n=1$ this definition coincides with the usual definition of a Lie algebroid morphism (see e.g. \cite[Section 4.3]{MK2}) in terms of vector bundles, anchors and brackets, which is more involved than this one-sentence definition.
+For morphisms of split Lie $n$-algebroids in terms of vector bundles, anchors and brackets, please see \cite[Section 4.1]{BP}.
+In the case when the $\huaA$ and $\huaA'$ share the same base and the base morphism is an isomorphism, a graded vector bundle morphism $f$ is a split Lie $n$-algebroid morphism if and only if $f$ preserves the anchors and $f$ induces an $L_\infty$-morphism on the sections of $\huaA$ and $\huaA'$.
+Notice that this implies that $f$ preserves the brackets only in an $L_\infty$-fashion.
+For example, when $n=2$, we have